The context

 The recap

-So, I’ve written about this topic in various posts [1]: The relationship between (increasing complex) mathematical models and our understanding of the universe.
+So, I’ve written about this topic in various posts [1]: The relationship between (increasingly complex) mathematical models and our understanding of the universe.
 Whether – or to what degree – that entails understanding of reality or a powerful pragmatic language (predictive tool).
 A true, direct reflection; or, an approximate, conceptual framework.
 The conversation harkens back to ancient times.[2]

 Imagine a universe without math?
 Or, an understandable universe without math?
 An advanced technology without math?
 Globally connected, complex, pluralistic human cultures without math?